FOR NONPROFIT CEOS RESPONSIBLE FOR GROWTH

 You Don’t Have To Do The Marketing.

 The team is working.
-Promotions and Campaigns are going out.
-But results feel inconsistent.
-Direction feels unclear.
+Campaigns are going out.
+Reports are being reviewed.

-“Is our marketing actually building something — or just keeping us busy?”
+“Is our marketing actually building something — or just spending??”

 And you become the leader who sets that direction.